 Inverclyde Council employees

-The government advice is that people who can work from home should do so and that people who cannot work from home should come to work as usual.
-They are clear that the purpose of this is to slow the spread of the virus, rather than to protect individuals.
+The government advice is that people who can work from home should continue do so and that people who cannot work from home should come to work as agreed with their manager.
 Further guidance on this is available through the link below.

 Our staff health and safety is paramount.
 Where staff must come into work to help deliver key essential services, we will assess the risks and put control measures into place to reduce the risks to staff as low as is reasonably practicable.